daviddechaux/Kingmaker/readme.md

 - Switch hex numerotation with radiobutton
 - Custom CSS on checkbox
 - Create Road
+- Change the icon of the ColorPicker test => village

 ## In progress :
 - Create factions : Claim hexagone